MatthewSoars/Gym_Tracker/README.md

 ### Future Additions

+- Make it so that through the use of GitHub Actions the unit tests are run in the PR and will block the merge if not ran successfully.
 - Change hosting to allow items marked as complete to remain complete.
 To match the initial requirements, this needs to remain a free solution.
 - Add the ability to log and track how many days I’ve completed.
 I’d also like to integrate this with email summaries showing my monthly dedication to the gym.
 - Adapt the website into an app for even easier use on the go.